emawbgit/MCDA/README.md

-# MCDA Toolkit for Stata
+# MCDA Topsis command for Stata

-This repository contains Stata commands for Multi-Criteria Decision Analysis (MCDA).

 ## Aim
 The goal of this toolkit is to provide Stata users with robust, user-friendly tools to perform Multi-Criteria Decision Analysis.
 These methods are essential for ranking or selecting alternatives when multiple, often conflicting, criteria must be considered.